thomasfaddegon/nfl-game-predictor/readme.md

 `deactivate`

 I've had a lot of problems with VScode not recognizing the virutal environment, so I've had to continually reinstall the environment.
 Run this code to reinstall the necessary packages:
-`pip install pandas scikit-learn selenium`
+`pip install pandas scikit-learn selenium flask flask-cors`

-To silence the warnings, adjust scikt-learn's version:
-`
+If you have trouble with modules not benig loaded, restart the app.
+If that doesn't work, try reinstalling the virtual environment.